Do Not Fear Recursion11 Sep 2016

 (This is fixed and allowed in C++14)

-At this occasion (and because of template meta programming and learning Haskell) i got some more practise in thinking recursion aware.
+At this occasion (and because of template meta-programming and learning Haskell) I got some more practice in thinking recursion aware.

 Some algorithms are very short and pretty, when implemented recursively.
 However, because of the fear that they would be inefficient, coders often just think how to implement them iteratively.
 Iterative versions do not increase the stack size, so they feel better.